mameaw14/mameaw14.github.io/src/pages/blog/how-to-use-multiple-git.md

 ---
 layout: '../../layouts/BlogPost.astro'
-title: 'How to use multiple git account on the same machine'
+title: 'How to use multiple git accounts on the same machine'
-description: 'This method will automatically choose git account to use base on work directory.
-You can add many git account as you want.'
+description: 'This method will automatically choose a git account to use based on work directory.
+You can add as many git accounts as you want.'
 pubDate: 2023-01-11 11:39:00 +0700
-updatedDate: 2023-01-20 20:18:00 +0700
+updatedDate: 2023-01-22 03:48:00 +0700
 tags:
   - programming
   - en
 ---

-This method will automatically choose git account to use base on work directory.
-You can add many git account as you want.
+This method will automatically choose a git account to use based on work directory.
+You can add as many git accounts as you want.

 ### Related files